DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > Inactive tabs and minimized browser windows switch to a lower resource consumption mode
 > where tests do not always execute correctly.
 >
-> Do not adjust page zoom during tests.
-Stable functionality on zoomed in our out pages is not guaranteed.
+> Do not zoom pages while testing.
+Tests may be unstable if the page is zoomed in or out.

 During a test, TestCafe suppresses native dialogs so they don't block the page.
 Learn how to handle native dialogs [here](../../documentation/guides/basic-guides/interact-with-the-page.md#handle-native-dialogs).